equinor/tagreader-python/docs/manual.md

 c.connect()
 ```

-Connecting to the Peregrino IP.21 data source using AspenTech Process Data REST Web API, specifying URL (not necessary), using NTLM authentication instead of the default which is Kerberos and  ignoring the server host's certificate and specifying that all naive time stamps as well as the returned data shall use Rio local time:
+Connecting to the Peregrino IP.21 data source using AspenTech Process Data REST Web API, specifying URL (not necessary), using NTLM authentication instead of default Kerberos, ignoring the server host's certificate, and specifying that all naive time stamps as well as the returned data shall use Rio local time:

 ``` python
 import getpass